HT Huntsville Tree Removal Co. North Alabama's Tree Experts

 Cost & Pricing Guide

-Large Tree Removal Cost in Huntsville, AL — 80ft+ Oak & Pine Pricing 2026
+Large Tree Removal Cost in Huntsville, AL: 80ft+ Oak & Pine Pricing 2026

 By Huntsville Tree Service Co. · Updated May 2026 · 8 min read

-Quick answer: Large tree removal (60–80 ft) in Huntsville costs $1,100–$2,800 in accessible locations.
-Trees over 80 feet or near structures: $1,500–$3,500+.
-Crane jobs add $500–$1,500 on top of base removal cost.
+Quick answer: Large tree removal (60–80 ft) in Huntsville costs call (256) 203-1967 for a free estimate in accessible locations.
+Trees over 80 feet or near structures: call (256) 203-1967 for a free estimate.
+Crane jobs add call (256) 203-1967 for a free estimate on top of base removal cost.

 Huntsville, Alabama has some of the largest residential trees in the state.
 Old-growth water oaks, loblolly pines, and white oaks that have been growing since before the neighborhood was developed are common throughout Madison County - in historic districts, in established subdivisions, and on rural properties that were once farmland.
 When one of these giants needs to come down, the job is in a completely different category from removing a 30-foot crepe myrtle.